dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Spent a large chunk of the day working on pandas and tutorials.

 **Thoughts:** Thought I was back on track but I wasn't!!
 Now I'm focusing on getting a thorough understanding of pandas.

+### Day 70: 17 May 2020

+**Today's Progress**: Again spent time on pandas and tutorials, got through 7-8 of them.

+**Thoughts:** Today feels much better than yesterday about the progress I made and I'm hoping to do even better tomorrow.